|

 BROWN RICE SUSHI RECIPE

 Brown rice is one of the most flavourful and healthy kinds of rice that can be used for sushi, however it is less sticky than the ordinary sushi rice and therefore harder to work with.
 I prepare it in a regular rice cooker, much the same way as the calrose rice.
 For every four cups of rice I use five cups of water.
 I do not soak the rice or rinse it.
 Unless you have plenty of time and want to waste it, soaking is not necessary.
 Cook your rice in a rice cooker until it is done, remove the pot from the cooker and leave it to rest for about 10-15 minutes with the lid on.
 After that open the lid and try a few grains to check how it is.
 It should be harder because of the cellulose, almost like hot cereal, but the inside should be perfect.
 Proceed with fanning and seasoning in the same way like you would a batch of white rice.
 The brown rice is also an excellent choice for nigiri sushi.
+The brown rice sushi adds many health benefits to your diet, such as fibre and zinc, and is a good alkaline food.

 CALIFORNIA SUSHI ROLL

 Recipe: Wrap the sushi mat with plastic wrap and place a nori sheet over it.
 Wet your hands with water and take one handful of rice.
 Put it in the centre of the nori and spread it evenly over the nori sheet.
 Sprinkle some sesame seeds over the rice and turn the rice face-down over the sushi mat.
-Peel and seed the avocado, and slice it to strips.
+Peel and seed the avocado and slice it to strips.
+Cut the cucumber into 1/4-inch thick long strips, but use only the part of the cucumber without seeds, or if using seedless cucumber just remove the inside.
 Cut the crab sticks lengthwise to two strips each.
-Place some avocado and crab sticks in the middle of the nori sheet and roll the sushi mat.
-Press gently with both hands for 10-15 seconds, then remove the rolled sushi.
-Take a wet towel and wipe a sharp kitchen knife with it.
-Cut the California roll to bite-size pieces, wiping the knife with the towel after each use. |
+Place some avocado, cucumber and crab sticks in the middle of the nori sheet and roll with the sushi mat.
+Press gently with both hands for 10 seconds, then remove the rolled sushi.
+Take a sharp kitchen knife and wipe it with wet towel.
+Cut the California roll to bite-size pieces, usually 8 pieces or ten.
+A lot of people also use mayo inside California rolls as an ingredient.

 RAINBOW SUSHI ROLL